Adaezy-cyber/ICDFA_ASSIGNMENTS/LAB-1-Information-Security-Governance/GRC102_W1_Lab_Adaeze_Elizabeth_Adeteye_C11_26_CGRCE_17561.pdf.md

 - **The Compliance Officer** is responsible for regulatory reporting and works with me on continuous compliance monitoring rather than audit-driven, point-in-time compliance.

 #### 5. Key Principles
-- **Risk-based** — security effort is prioritised according to the actual risk to GHC's patients, data and operations, not applied uniformly regardless of impact.
+- **Risk-based**: security effort is prioritised according to the actual risk to GHC's patients, data and operations, not applied uniformly regardless of impact.
-- **Business-aligned** — security decisions are made with GHC's strategic goals in view (market growth, operational efficiency, customer trust, innovation and regulatory excellence), not in isolation from them.
+- **Business-aligned**: security decisions are made with GHC's strategic goals in view (market growth, operational efficiency, customer trust, innovation and regulatory excellence), not in isolation from them.
-- **Proportionate** — controls are sized to the risk they address; this Charter explicitly rejects security measures that create disproportionate operational friction without a matching risk reduction (see the Task 4 password-policy example).
+- **Proportionate**: controls are sized to the risk they address; this Charter explicitly rejects security measures that create disproportionate operational friction without a matching risk reduction (see the Task 4 password-policy example).
-- **Continuously improving** — the programme is assessed against a maturity model (Task 5) and is expected to mature over time rather than remain static.
+- **Continuously improving**: the programme is assessed against a maturity model (Task 5) and is expected to mature over time rather than remain static.

 #### 6. Reporting Structure
 - I report security posture, risk and key metrics **directly to the Board**, on a cadence agreed with the Board (recommended quarterly, with immediate escalation for high-risk incidents).